alokgarg003/new_job_Apply/JOBSPY_ALOK.md

 ---

 ## Quick summary (what the system does)
-- Phase 1 — Discovery: scrape job listing URLs from Indeed, LinkedIn, Google, Naukri, ZipRecruiter and new placeholder sites (Dice, Wellfound, RemoteOK, WeWorkRemotely, RemoteRocketship).
-Note: the new site modules are placeholders and may require Playwright or proxy configuration for production use.
+- Phase 1 — Discovery: scrape job listing URLs from Indeed, LinkedIn, Google, Naukri, ZipRecruiter.
+Note: Dice/Wellfound/remote-only boards were removed from this repository.
 - Phase 2 — Enrichment: fetch each job page, extract skills/experience/indicators, and score the job against Alok Garg's resume using a transparent evaluator.
 - Output: recruiter-ready CSV with match score, reasons, and missing skills to support application decisions.